 Follow the same procedure of decarbing the kief or concentrate first, then mixing with the oil to infuse.

-After decarbing the concentrates, you can mix with the oil and put it back in the decarboxylator for just 30 minutes, to allow the contents to heat and blend well.
+After decarbing the concentrates, you can mix it with the oil and put it back in the decarboxylator for another 30 minutes, to allow the contents to heat and blend.

 Activate and infuse with the Nova

 We love to hear from you guys, please drop us some comments below – we’ll be answering them all!